 This handbook aims to provide Cloud Architects and DevOps Engineers with information on securing your cloud accounts, correctly, Exoscale.
 As such, an understanding of the Internet infrastructure is required.

 The first and primary means of protecting your cloud environment is by protecting access to it.
-An attacker can get into your cloud environment by stealing either your API keys and access your cloud account programmatically, or by stealing one of your staff’s credentials.
+An attacker can get into your cloud environment by stealing either your API keys and accessing your cloud account programmatically or by stealing one of your staff’s credentials.

 A loss of your API keys could mean the compromise of the entire cloud account.
 Some cloud providers can restrict API keys to certain services, but ops personnel often need an unrestricted API key.

 As such, the API key must be guarded carefully.
 If the keys are lost, unauthorized persons could access the cloud account and run servers.
 For example, mine BitCoin, or even worse, steal company data, which may have to be publicly reported under GDPR and can lead to irreparable damage to your companies reputation.

 Therefore, it is recommended that the ops personnel machines be treated with the same scrutiny as a production server.
 Additionally, tools like HashiCorp Vault can be deployed to better manage access to keys and cloud resources.

 “Third Party Software, Services and Products” - This document is not intended as a statement of quality or suitability of HashiCorp vault or any other third-party software, services, or products.
 It is ultimately up to you to decide which tools you use.